 While portals can automate many processes in support of compliance goals, they don’t replace the need for human oversight.

-Portals should always include appropriate escalation paths for complex situations that require human intervention.
-The emergence of AI agents provides increased scope to automate ever more complex workflows by using organisational resources and reasoning.
-However, robust compliance management processes will:
+The emergence of AI agents increases the scope to automate more complex workflows by using organisational resources and reasoning.
+However, robust compliance management processes should always:

-Establish thresholds for when manual approvals are required.
+- Establish thresholds for when manual approvals are required.

-Implement regular reviews of automated decisions.
+- Implement regular reviews of automated decisions.

-Provide transparency to explain the reasons behind automated decisions.
+- Provide transparency to explain the reasons behind automated decisions.

 Benefits of Portals for Compliance Management